jmwerneke/PTTrak/README.md

 Our code changes were made to several repositories:

  * A mobile site, the source code for which is in the doc_root directory of this repository
- * A forked copy of the [Ohana api site](https://github.com/SacHomeless/ohana-api.git)
- * A forked copy of the [Ohana Web Search project](https://github.com/SacHomeless/ohana-web-search.git)
- * Our [Ohana Client](https://github.com/SacHomeless/ohana-client.git), a Ruby script for uploading data.

 ## Submission Instructions